-Capital Fund IV As of I As of December 31, 2019 For the Year End December 31, 20 Portfolio Company Investment (1) Fair Value Principal Shares Interest Income Net change in Unrealized (Depreciation)/ Appreciation Realized Gain/(Loss) Control Investments Vertical Communications, Inc. Senior Secured Convertible Notes 2,538 3,550 n/a (1,012) Total Control Investments \$2,538 \$ - \$(1,012) \$ -
+Capital Fund IV For the Year Ended As of December 31, 2019 December 31, 2019 Portfolio Company Investment (1) Fair Value Realized Gain/(Loss) Control Investments Vertical Communications, Inc. Senior Secured Convertible Notes 2,538 3,550 n/a (1,012) Total Control Investments \$2,538 \$ - \$(1,012) \$ -

-11) This schedule should be read in conjunction with the schedule of investments and notes to the financial statements.
+(1) This schedule should be read in conjunction with the schedule of investments and notes to the financial statements.
 Supplemental information can be located within the schedule of investments including cost of investments and if the investments are income producing.